 Some coverage is better than no coverage.
-Medigap offers more comprehensive benefits and at times, can cost less than MA; however, we understand that Medigap premiums aren’t in everyone’s budget.
+Medigap offers more comprehensive benefits and, at times, can cost less than Advantage; however, we understand that Medigap premiums aren’t in everyone’s budget.

-MA policies can include Part D benefits as well as routine dental, vision, and hearing care.
-The cost of MA coverage is usually between $0 and $100; just because an MA plan premium is higher, doesn’t mean the benefits are better.
+The cost of Advantage coverage is usually between $0 and $100; just because an Advantage plan premiums are higher, doesn’t mean the benefits are better.